Addressing your debts in divorce negotiations is an important part of working out your settlement agreement.

 Brette's Answer: Yes.

-Kandace's Question: My divorce decree states that my ex-husband is responsible for all debts acquired during our marriage (unfortunately, some were in my name).
+Kandace: My divorce decree states my ex-husband is responsible for all debts acquired during our marriage (unfortunately, some were in my name).
 However, the creditors are taking me to court saying I owe half.
 Doesn't the divorce decree have precedence?

 Brette's Answer: Unfortunately the divorce court has no jurisdiction over the lenders.
 Essentially you are still liable to them.
 This is why it is important to get debts transferred or refinanced into one name.
 The only option you have is to take him back to court for violating the divorce decree and to seek restitution.

-Nilda's Question: I went through a divorce last year.
-I gave the lawyer $1500 in advance and I owe him another $3000.
+Nilda's Question: I went through a divorce last year and some bills went unpaid.
 Now the legal department has been calling me at work.
-I told them that I have no money now and stop calling me at work.
+I told them that I have no money now and to stop calling me at work.
 The guy was really rude and told me that he won't stop calling me at work and he doesn't care if I lose my job or not.
 I just want to know if they have the right to do that.

 Brette's Answer: Under the Fair Debt Collection Practices Act, they cannot call you at work to collect on a debt if you tell them not to.
 I suggest you Google this law and read all the protections it offers you.
 Good luck.

 Theresa's Question: My husband & I filed for a divorce.
 We are also going through financial troubles.
-He wants to file joint bankruptcy and I do not want to file joint bankruptcy.
+He wants to file joint bankruptcy and I do not want to.
 Do I have to file a joint bankruptcy with him?

 Brette's Answer: Property settlements are not dischargeable in bankruptcy, so you can still seek redress from him for these payments.